reiss-koh/reisskoh/content/publication/conference-paper/index.md

 ---
-title: 'Curriculum Learning and Imitation Learning for Model-free Control on Financial Time-series'
+title: '*[W1]* Curriculum Learning and Imitation Learning for Model-free Control on Financial Time-series'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here